cmunozdev/Webscout/Provider.md

 - You want to easily switch between providers without code changes
 - You're migrating from OpenAI and want minimal code changes
 - You need standardized API interface across multiple providers

+### Normal Provider Implementation
+Concrete guidance when creating a "normal" (non-OpenAI-compatible) provider under `webscout/Provider/`:
+- Subclass `Provider` from `webscout.AIbase` and implement these methods: `ask(prompt, ...)`, `chat(prompt, ...)`, and `get_message(response)`.
+- Keep provider class names and filenames consistent (CamelCase class name matching the filename) and add a static import in `webscout/Provider/__init__.py` to expose the provider at the package root.
+- Prefer `requests.Session` for HTTP clients and avoid global mutable state so provider instances are safe to reuse.
+- Add unit tests under `tests/providers/` that mock HTTP and validate normal and error behavior (including streaming if supported).
+- Document the provider in `Provider.md` and a short usage snippet in `docs/` when appropriate.

+### Use uv for All Commands
+We use `uv` to manage the Python environment and run tools.
+Never run bare `python` or `pip` directly — always run commands with `uv` to avoid environment drift and to use the project's lockfile.
+Examples:
+- `uv add <package>` / `uv remove <package>` — manage dependencies
+- `uv sync` — install dependencies declared in `pyproject.toml` and `uv.lock`
+- `uv run <command>` — run a script or tool inside the uv environment (e.g., `uv run pytest`, `uv run webscout`)
+- `uv run --extra api webscout-server` — run the API server with extra dependencies

 ### Example Usage